anishst/anishsebastian.github.io/index.md

 - Provide technical writing support by authoring documents, including user guides, software test cases, and software test plans.

 ## SharePoint
+- Manages users and document libraries in Office 365 SharePoint platform

-- Provided training for SharePoint functionalities to ensure positive initial experience.
+- Provided training for SharePoint functionality to ensure positive initial experience.
 - Assisted with the integration of MS Project 2007 Server with MS Office SharePoint Server 2007
 - As a SharePoint admin, customized and configured several portal sites for various projects.
 Created custom lists and web parts for different teams; Maintained security and permissions to control access to SharePoint for both intranet and extranet users.
 Created and maintained knowledgebase documentation for MOSS maintenance and training manuals.